14 ways to increase profit margin

 2. Focus on strategic innovation

-An example of a strategic innovator is Netflix.
-Before the streaming service came along, people were happy to rent tapes at Blockbuster.
-Netflix saw how they could capitalize on this need for home entertainment, and found a way to make movies even more accessible for their target audience.
-They strategically innovated.
-If you’re able to create an innovation culture, you’ll be leagues ahead of your competitors and can expect your profit margins to rise accordingly.
+Netflix is a prime example of a strategic innovator.
+Before streaming exploded in popularity, people were happy to rent physical media at Blockbuster.
+Netflix capitalized and found a way to make movies more accessible to their target audience – they strategically innovated.
+Fostering an innovation culture will put you leagues ahead of your competitors and help increase profit margins.

 3. Create an incredible team